5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 :bulb: You only need to inject DeviceProperties in case you need to modify parameters/properties of devices, features etc. So please: don't inject the same, unmodified properties into the system you got them from in the first place.

-## Properties of Virtual ACPI Devices
+## Properties of Virtual Devices

 - **Features**:
-  - The device already exists in ACPI, is relatively short, small and self-contained in code.
+  - The device already exists in ACPI, is relatively small and self-contained in code.
   - The original device has a canonical `_HID` or `_CID` parameter.
-  - Even if the original device is not disabled, patching with a fake device will not harm ACPI.
+  - Even if the original device is not disabled, adding a virtual device while macOS is running will not harm ACPI.
 - **Requirements**:
   - The fake name **differs** from the original device name used in ACPI.
   - Patch content and original device main content are **identical**.